Amollo1/NorthPeak-Retail-Profitability/docs/kpi_framework.md

 ## 9. KPI Governance Notes

 - **Single formula rule:** Every KPI above must be implemented identically in SQL (`sql/03_business_analysis.sql`), Python (`notebooks/retail_analysis.ipynb`), and Power BI (DAX measures).
 Any discrepancy found during development must be resolved by correcting the deviation — not by treating small differences as acceptable.
-- **Weighted averages:** `Average Discount %` and similar metrics must be **sales-weighted**, not a simple row-level average — a common analyst error that silently misrepresents impact when order sizes vary.
+- **Weighted averages:** `Average Discount %` and similar metrics must be **sales-weighted**, not a simple row-level average a common analyst error that silently misrepresents impact when order sizes vary.
 - **Thresholds are diagnostic, not decorative:** Every warning/critical threshold above is used later for conditional formatting in Power BI (red/amber/green), so the visual severity on the dashboard is derived from this table, not chosen arbitrarily during dashboard design.
-- **Traceability:** Every KPI here maps to a Functional Requirement (Section 2 of `requirements.md`) and a BRD Objective — this framework is the bridge between "what we said we'd measure" and "what the dashboard actually shows."
+- **Traceability:** Every KPI here maps to a Functional Requirement (Section 2 of `requirements.md`) and a BRD Objective, this framework is the bridge between "what we said we'd measure" and "what the dashboard actually shows."

 ---